alexurquhart/sp500scraper/README.md

 ##Notes
-The symbols stored in sp500.json were scraped from Wikipedia on March 31st 2015 - this program does not take into account when symbols were added or removed from the index.
+The symbols stored in sp500.json were scraped from Wikipedia on March 31st 2015 - this program does not take into account when symbols were added or removed from the index, or any splits/merges.
 It scrapes all symbols in the list back to a maximum of 5 years.